bupt-ai-cz/BALNMP/README.md

 ## Overview

 The overall clinical statistics information of our dataset are as follows.
 Here we have provided some WSIs and clinical data.
-For full access to the dataset, please visit the [project page](https://bupt-ai-cz.github.io/BALNMP/).
+For full access to the dataset, please visit the [Dataset Page](https://bupt-ai-cz.github.io/BCNB/).

 <div align="center">
     <img src="imgs/clinical-data-statistics.png" alt="demo-software" height="75%" width="75%" />